Crawl Space Encapsulation Costs in Canada

 Vapor Barrier (20 mil reinforced)$0.80 – $2.50 / sq ftThicker mil = higher durability.
 Encapsulation-grade poly.

-Insulation (spray foam or rigid board)$1.50 – $4.00 / sq ftClosed-cell spray foam recommended for crawl space walls.
+Insulation (spray foam or rigid board)$1.50 – $4.00 / sq ftClosed-cell spray foam often recommended for crawl space walls.

 Drainage & Sump Pump System$1,200 – $3,800Includes French drain, gravel bed, pump & discharge line.